Projective structures, neighborhoods of rational curves and Painlev'e equations: Projective structure, geodesics and duality

 \begin{proof} If $\FF_{\Pi}$ is the associated regular foliation by curves defined in $M = \Pp(T\PP)$ with cotangent bundle $\OO_M(ah + b \check{h})$ and $\VV$ stands for the foliation defined by the fibers, then $Tang(\FF_{\Pi}, \VV) = (a+2)h + (b-1)\check{h}$ (see \cite[Proposition 2.3]{MF}).
 So, the only second order differential equation totally transverse to $\VV$ is the one given by $y''= 0$. \end{proof}

-Finally, we end-up with an analytic criterium proved by Liouville in \cite{Liouville} (and later by Tresse and Cartan): \begin{prop} Given a projective structure $\Pi$ defined by (\ref{eq:ProjStructDiffEq}), then consider the two functions $L_i(x,y)$ defined by
+Finally, we end-up with an analytic criterium proved by Liouville in \cite{Liouville} (and later by Tresse and Cartan): \begin{prop} Given a projective structure $\Pi$ defined by equation (\ref{eq:ProjStructDiffEq}) in the introduction, then consider the two functions $L_i(x,y)$ defined by